There are normal sits and then there are sloppy sits in the world of dogs.

 Getting a Straighter Sit

-Other orthopedic problems causing a dog to sit with the legs splayed out are arthritis, a temporary inflammatory response, knee pain caused by luxating patellas (quite common in smaller dogs), and if a dog is sitting to the side and also limping on a rear leg, a torn cruciate ligament may also be a possibility.
+Other orthopedic problems causing a dog to sit with the legs splayed out are arthritis, a temporary inflammatory response, knee pain caused by luxating patella (quite common in smaller dogs), and if a dog is sitting to the side and also limping on a rear leg, a torn cruciate ligament may also be a possibility.

 Sometimes sitting sloppy is not related to an orthopedic problem, but something else.
 Back pain caused by a herniated disk, anal gland problems, a painful tail or problems to the part of the spine where the tail attaches to the body are other possibilities among several others.